-There are lots of considerations to look for when choosing to work with an advertising agency or marketing agency.
+There are lots of considerations to look for when choosing to work with an advertising and marketing agency.
 Past work, current clients the track record of key people, who will be working on your account day-to-day and obviously how much they charge.
-But one thing rises above all of that and it’s the one thing we place prime importance on here at OTB… and that’s ethics.
+But one thing rises above all of that and it’s the one thing we place prime importance on here at Think OTB… and that’s ethics.

 Now don’t get us wrong.
 Every business is there to make money and profits.
 But how you conduct yourself in doing so is the one thing that some businesses lose sight of, but also interestingly, it’s one thing that sometimes seems to be low on the list of many procurement professionals as they look to get the best value in monetary terms for their organisations.

 Now this is where the procurement professional will say, of course, we always place a prime importance on the ethics of an organisation.
 But if that were true, why is cost always the large percentage of most scoring criteria?

 Strong ethics can apply to many aspects of the procurement process, and this is how we see Think OTB’s ethics applying to all aspects of the procurement process.
 And since price is usually king, we’ll start on that.